igushev/IgushArray/README.md

 ## Structure

-An implementation written in C++. **The IgushArray class totally implements std::vector interface**, so it would be very easy to replace std::vector in code.
+This implementation written in C++. **The IgushArray class fully implements std::vector interface**, so it is very easy to replace std::vector in code.

 **It is highly recommended to know the approximate size of a future structure and transfer it to the constructor or immediately after